grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

 gRPC will create duplicate connections to the endpoints in that cluster.
 This is not ideal but is considered acceptable (and if it becomes a problem, we might be able to fix this later via subchannel pooling functionality).
-However, it will require sharing the atomic used for circuit breaking thresholds between the two policies, as discussed below.
+However, we will share the atomic used for circuit breaking thresholds across all connections for a given cluster, as discussed below.

 ### Splitting up EDS LB Policy